Have you heard people talking about the “love hormone”? Wondering if and how it could benefit you? What is oxytocin?

 Oxytocin plays a huge role in female arousal.
 It can be prescribed to help treat Female Orgasmic Disorder, Female Arousal Disorder or for those women who just desire a more powerful or multiple orgasms.

 Oxytocin is released in response to environmental stimuli like skin-to-skin contact and cervical stimulation experienced during sex.
 At normal levels, oxytocin encourages a mild desire to be kissed and cuddled.
 Physical touch leads to a rise in oxytocin levels.
 This causes a cascade of reactions within the body, including the release of endorphins which results in both biological and psychological arousal.

 Research has shown that for women, not only is oxytocin released during orgasm, it appears to be responsible for causing orgasms in the first place.
 It can cause genital nerves to fire spontaneously, leading to powerful orgasms.
 With an ability to generate deep emotional connection, fuel feelings of sexual intimacy and culminate powerful orgasms, oxytocin is often referred to as the love drug.

 Through the two uses above, it’s clear to see that oxytocin acts as a chemical messenger in the body as it relates to human behaviors.
 Recent research has shown that oxytocin may have many other far-reaching effects, particularly when it comes to relationships and emotional involvement.

-As many as 1 in 7 women experience postpartum depression.
+As many as 1 in 7 women experience postpartum depression in the year after giving birth.
 In recent studies, women with lower oxytocin levels after childbirth were found at risk to postpartum depression.
 The relationship between postpartum depression and oxytocin levels is a very new topic, but is rapidly developing.
 As research is being conducted, it is hypothesized that dosage of oxytocin may help to aid in relief from postpartum depression.